ScottLogic/blog/_posts/2018-11-27-what-did-i-learn-studying-for-aws-certification.md

 title: What did I learn studying for AWS Solution Architect Associate Certification
 date: 2018-11-27 00:00:00 Z
 categories:
-- bjedrzejewski
 - Cloud
 author: bjedrzejewski
 summary: This month I have sat and passed the AWS Solution Architect Associate exam.
 Like with many things, the journey is more exciting than the destination.
 In this article, I share lessons and observations I made along the way.
 layout: default_post
 ---